sakshammishra112/Fierce-Token/README.md

 The FierceToken Solidity Smart Contract is the foundation of a decentralized application (dApp) that allows users to interact with the Ethereum blockchain.
 The contract includes the following key functionalities:

-- Mint Tokens: The contract owner can mint new tokens by multiplying the input amount with a constant multiplier.
+- **Mint Tokens**: The contract owner can mint new tokens by multiplying the input amount with a constant multiplier.
-- Burn Tokens: Users can burn their tokens, reducing the total supply.
+- **Burn Tokens**: Users can burn their tokens, reducing the total supply.
-- Transfer Tokens: Users can transfer tokens to other Ethereum addresses.
+- **Transfer Tokens**: Users can transfer tokens to other Ethereum addresses.
 - The contract utilizes Solidity's features such as events, error handling with require and revert statements, and access control through owner verification.
 These features ensure the contract's reliability, security, and user-friendliness.

 ## Getting Started